adomokos/climb_that_mountain/blog/2017/05/bit_shifting_in_ruby.md

 This is the exact same string representation as the one in the image above, where the third bit is turned off and represented with a zero.

-I'd like to keep the `client_id` on the left hand side, but I'd like to reserve bits on the right hand side.
+I'd like to keep the `client_id` on the left side, but I'd like to reserve bits on the right side.
 For the sake of simplicity, I will keep this as a small number.
-Let's add 5 bits to the right hand side of these bits by using the bitwise left shift operator.
+Let's add 5 bits to the right-hand side of these bits by using the bitwise left shift operator.

 ```shell
 pry(main)> (123 << 5).to_s(2)
 => "111101100000"
 ```

-The original number, 123, is still represented on the left side, but 5 "0"s were added to the right hand side.
+The original number, 123, is still represented on the left side, but 5 "0"s were added to the right side.
 You get the numeric representation of this by leaving out the `to_s(2)` call at the end:

 ```shell
 pry(main)> 123 << 5